Henry Howard (Georgia politician)

-Henry Howard (September 1, 1955 – October 13, 2022) was a member of the Georgia House of Representatives from the 124th District, serving since 2019 as a member of the Democratic Party.
+Henry Wayne Howard (September 1, 1955 – October 13, 2022) was a member of the Georgia House of Representatives from the 124th District, serving since 2019 as a member of the Democratic Party.
 Howard served as a member of the Appropriations, Education, Health & Services, Juvenile Justice, and Motor Vehicles committees.

 Election

 In 2006, Henry "Wayne" Howard's father, Henry Howard, died in the midst of his term representing Georgia House District 121.
 The Henry senior's wife (Wayne Howard's step-mother), Earnestine Howard, ran unopposed and won the seat.
 The following term, Wayne ran against Earnestine for the seat.

 Howard was replaced in a special election by his brother Karlton Howard.